-Things get much more exciting, however, when you compare this new Nehalem-based Xeon with Intel's outgoing Xeons from the Penryn family, and indeed to AMD's competing Opteron CPU.
-Thanks to the combination of Nehalem's high bandwidth, low latency architecture and the raw power of its processor cores, it delivers truly monstrous parallel processing performance.
+Things get more exciting, however, when you compare this CPU with Intel's outgoing Xeons (and AMD's competing Opterons).
+Nehalem's heady mix of high bandwidth, low-latency architecture and raw core power delivers parallel processing performance that is truly monstrous.

-In our benchmarks, a pair X5570s running at 2.93GHz are anywhere from 50 to 100 per cent faster than two 2.7GHz "Shanghai" Opterons, the fastest multi-socket AMD processor we have tested.
-That's right, in some benchmarks, including our computational fluid dynamics test, Nehalem is literally twice as quick.
-Admittedly, AMD has recently released a slightly higher clocked 2.9GHz Opteron.
-But suffice to say it's unlikely the extra 200MHz will come close to closing the gap.
+In our benchmarks, a pair of X5570s running at 2.93GHz are anywhere from 50 to 100 per cent faster than two 2.7GHz 'Shanghai' Opterons, the fastest multi-socket AMD processor that we've tested.

 Of course, it's not just the Opteron that looks silly.
 Intel's previous Xeons also take a brutal beating from their successor.